omeka/PythonOmekaApiToCsv/README.md

 [here](http://yamllint.com).

-The keys in your YAML (the words to the left of the colons) should correspond to the item elements in the Omeka database.
+The keys in your YAML (the words to the left of the colons) should correspond to the item element texts in the Omeka database.
 These are the things that you typically see when you fill out the webform in Omeka, like the names of the Dublin Core fields or the Item Type Metadata fields.